ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

   },

   users: {
-    // ❌ isLoggedIn cannot be destructured safely in this case as it solely depends on external state
+    // ❌ isLoggedIn cannot be destructured safely in this case as it on external part of state
     isLoggedIn: computed(
       [(_, storeState) => storeState.session.user],
       (user) => user.current != null